- Study Mode: Full time

 Approaches to Research in Practice

-Innovation and Leaderships in Community Nursing (optional)
+Innovation and Leadership in the Community

 Managing Complex Health Needs in the Community Setting (optional)